Previous: Modifying Menus, Up: Menu Keymaps [Contents][Index]

 evaluate, when the item is chosen. enable is an expression; if

-, the item is disabled for selection.
+it evaluates to nil, the item is disabled for selection.

 Alternatively, a menu item may have the form: